-- PEP: it evaluates the teaching and research experience and the academic qualifications of prospective teachers in order to have access to the positions of associate teacher, assistant teacher –both requiring a PhD- and private university teacher established by the Act Modifying the Act on Universities (2007).
+- PEP: it evaluates the teaching and research experience and the academic qualifications of prospective teachers in order to have access to the positions of contract university teachers (contract professor with a PhD and private university lecturer) established in the LOSU (2023).

 - ACADEMIA: through Commissions for Accreditation, it carries out the process of curricular evaluation for accreditation in order to have access to the positions of university senior lecturer and university senior professor.
-It is regulated by Royal Decree 1312/2007, as amended by Royal Decree 415/2015 and Order UNI/1191/2020.
+It is regulated in accordance with Royal Decree 678/2023.

 - CNEAI: The National Committee for the Evaluation of Research Activity evaluates the research activity of university teachers and the scientific staff of the Spanish Higher Scientific Research Council (CSIC), so that they receive a productivity allowance.